waypoint100/fast-delete-heap/README.md

 Priority queue / heap implementation which allows fast O(log N) random deletes.

-Java's standard PriorityQueue has O(N) deletion, which makes it pretty inefficient in case of large queue a lot of delete operations.
+Java's standard PriorityQueue has O(N) deletion, which makes it pretty inefficient in case of large queue and a lot of delete operations.

 To allow fast deletes, this implementation maintains an extra item-to-heap-index map, which slows down inserts a bit.